 The Kansas Honors Program has been a KU tradition since 1971.
 It is designed to promote academic excellence in secondary education, to reward high school seniors for their hard work and dedication, and to support our Kansas communities.

-Each Kansas Honor Scholar receives a certificate and a special edition of Webster’s New College Dictionary, and has a chance to qualify for a $4,000 scholarship to KU.
+Each Kansas Honor Scholar receives a special edition of Webster’s New College Dictionary, and has a chance to qualify for a $4,000 scholarship to KU.
 Scholars are selected based on academic records through the previous semester that are provided by high school principals.
 Selections are made regardless of curricula (weighted or non-weighted), majors, occupational plans or higher-education goals.
 Before each program, a list of Kansas Honor Scholars will be released to all area newspapers and posted online.
 To find the Kansas Honors Program in your area, click here.

 Community and alumni cooperation make these annual programs positive community events that focus attention on the students and the high schools for achievement in their most important endeavor–academics.
 Thank you to the approximately 140 alumni volunteers who coordinate and support 37 Kansas Honors Programs each year.
 For more information about the Kansas Honors Program, please contact the Association at 800.584.2957.